 Use specific tools for specific use cases

 MatLab, Simulink and Stateflow are used by people with different roles and different use cases.
 Testers for example may only be interested in understanding and reading Simulink or Stateflow models or finding differences between them.
 In such a case a Model Viewer supporting you to visualize, browse and analyse Simulink and Stateflow models in a read-only mode would be sufficient.
 Only if the user really needs to edit models, would they have to use the expensive MatLab license.
 Such a Model Viewer has to provide only a small subset of the overall features.
 Hence you can expect to pay a lower price.

-If you want to find out more, click on below picture to check our YAKINDU Model Viewer and our blogpost View Simulink® and Stateflow® models without Simulink®.
+If you want to find out more check our YAKINDU Model Viewer and our blogpost View Simulink® and Stateflow® models without Simulink®.